-PFLAGer Karen Mitchell from PFLAG Cincinnati joined PFLAG National staffers Jaime Henkel, Jean-Marie Navetta, and Diego Sanchez to hit Capitol Hill, zip code by zip code, to cover the states of Ohio, Oregon, California and Massachusetts, respectively.
+PFLAGer Karen Mitchell from PFLAG Columbus, Ohio joined PFLAG National staffers Jaime Henkel, Jean-Marie Navetta, and Diego Sanchez to hit Capitol Hill, zip code by zip code, to cover the states of Ohio, Oregon, California and Massachusetts, respectively.
 They advocated effectively in the U.S. House and Senate, visiting federal legislative offices, meeting with staffers, and even getting direct greetings and exchanges with Oregon’s Sen. Wyden (by Henkel and Navetta) and Sen. Feinstein (by Navetta and Sanchez).
 Sen. Wyden provided a “Welcome, PFLAG” video for We Are the Change 2017 in Portland, OR in 2017.

 This was preceded by a robust, lauded training on “How to Tell Your Story in Two Minutes” by Jean-Marie Navetta, PFLAG National’s Director of Learning and Inclusion that included not only learning on story arcs, but also featured exercises on constructing that two-minute story and to make it most effective.